Start a lamaze classes business by following these 9 steps:

 - Teaching aides, such as anatomy models, videos and pamphlets, birthing balls and related birthing tools, and other pieces of equipment, furniture, or electronics you deem necessary for teaching your classes.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your lamaze classes business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your lamaze classes business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements